The Tintype in the Box: Photo Mystery

-For years, I've been staring at one particular photograph.
+For years, I had been staring at one particular photograph.
 A young woman, maybe nineteen or twenty, with delicate features and intelligent eyes.
 She wears a dark Victorian dress and a pendant necklace.
-The photograph itself is a tintype—that ghostly image on metal that was popular in the 1860s and 1870s.
+The photograph itself is a tintype — that ghostly image on metal that was popular in the 1860s and 1870s.

 The back bears the imprint: "NICHOLS, Photographer, 697 BROADWAY, New York."

-She's clearly someone's treasure.
-The photo has been carefully preserved for over 150 years, passed down through multiple generations.
+She was clearly someone's treasure.
+The photo had been carefully preserved for over 150 years, passed down through multiple generations.
 Someone loved her enough to keep this image safe through wars, moves, deaths, and all the chaos of family life.
+But no one remembered her name.

 The Curse of Early Death